zhmou/Turbofan-engine-RUL-prediction/README.md

 Take a look at the right-side part. for every column of each sample, there are two handcrafted features can be extracted: mean value and trend coefficient(or you can say the slope of the line fitted to these 30 points in one column).
 Since each sample has 17 columns, we can obtain a 1D vector of length 34.
 As before, after a linear layer, we get a vector of length 10.

 We concatenate these two vectors and get a 1D vector of length 20.
-The finally thing is to pass through a output layer and our predicted RUL value.
+The finally thing is to pass through a output layer and get our predicted RUL value.
 (Note that the label of the dataset is normalized by dividing by the max_rul. )

 ## Eval Metrics